Investigators: Man who killed Wisconsin officers had history of domestic problems

 Perry didn't like getting “harassed or pushed around” by police, the friend added.
 Perry told him that if he got pulled over and didn't agree with it, he would argue about it and open fire if he felt threatened, the friend said.

 Cameron is a village of 1,700 people in northwestern Wisconsin.
-Chetek is a city of about 2,200 people roughly 9 miles (14 kilometers) southeast of Cameron.
+Chetek is a city of about 2,200 people roughly 9 miles southeast of Cameron.

-This story was corrected to reflect that Scheel's first name was Hunter, not Ryan.